IIIF/api/source/api/content-state/0.2/index.md

 This is probably not spec.
 It's a recipe.

 Viewers should standardise on the attribute `data-iiif-content` for supplying content state via HTML attribute.
-A viewer that accepts content state _SHOULD_ process an annotation in any of the forms described in the GET parameter section.
+A viewer that accepts content state _SHOULD_ process an Annotation in any of the forms described in the GET parameter section.

 ### 3.2 Exporting state

 This part is less reliant on spec.
-The means by which a viewer allows a content state to get onto the user's clipboard, or on the user's hard drive, or posted to a service that can expose it as a URL (like an annotation server) are not really the protocol of this spec.
+The means by which a viewer allows a content state to get onto the user's clipboard, or on the user's hard drive, or posted to a service that can expose it as a URL (like an Annotation server) are not really the protocol of this spec.
 So does it cover them:

 * copy to clipboard
 * download file - save